 The educational experience at St. Rita is enhanced by the stewardship commitment of the families who share their time, talents and treasure with the school community.
 Taking part in the Family Stewardship Program is not intended to be a hardship!
 Each family is asked to commit to a number of Stewardship "Shares" for each school year.
-Volunteering opportuities will be listed, and volunteering hours reported, on the Connect1 app adopted by Saint Rita for the 2022-2023 school year.
+Volunteering opportuities will be listed, and volunteering hours reported, on the Connect1 app - please refer to instructions sent home about how to sign up for the app.